 Okay, that’s it for the basics of drone photography.
 Once you have masted the basics of drone photography you will be ready to focus on some of the more advanced techniques, including an app that lets you fly to an exact spot and automatically take pictures there.
 Here are few of the advance techniques you should keep in mind.

 Consider the AutoPilot App

-I recommend using the AutoPilot app for DJI to help with taking your drone photos.
+For Mavic Pro owners, I recommend using the AutoPilot app for DJI to help with taking your drone photos.
 After finding the spot you want to shoot in Google Earth, you can program the GPS coordinates and height into AutoPilot and it will fly the drone to that exact spot and take a single image or, better yet, a large panorama that you can later stitch together.
 You can even program an entire mission and have it fly the drone to multiple locations, taking panoramas at each spot.
 The missions usually take a little longer than the estimated time, so you should limit missions to no more than 10 or 12 minutes so the battery doesn’t die.